jordynbx/stardewValleyAssistant/WeeklyReflection.md

 - Updated reflections

 So happy to finally have time to devote to my project.
 So far this week I sketched out my screens on scratch paper and then built them out as wireframes in Figma.
 I also spent time setting up the rest of the design and tracking files I need in my project structure, as well as starting to think big picture about what I need to do and learn for the rest of my project.

+### Week 5

+Tasks completed:
+- Implemented first Dao and tables

+### Week 6

+Tasks completed:
+- Added tables for user favorites
+- Scripted professional development presentation
+- Implemented Project Lombok

+Overall I'm starting to feel better about this semester, but I'm really stressed about my project.
+I feel like what I selected to do doesn't fit in nicely with what we're learning and I'm worried about the amount of tables and foreign key relationships I'll need to make, and if I need to sacrifice perfect database design to make this project more manageable in the given timeframe.
+I'm also concerned about how to get all the Stardew Valley data into my Database as well.
+For some reason I remembered there being an API or big spreadsheet I could use that I found for my PHP project last year, but I haven't been able to find anything like that.
+Hopefully I can come up with some kind of shortcut for getting all of the data loaded.